MFatihKeskin/Digital_filter_design_for_distinguishing_two_sounds/README.md

 NOT: Partlar arasındaki geçişler, kodu tekrar çalışıtırmanız durumunda hata alınmaması için böyle düzenlendi.

 ### NOTE:
-The project consists of 4 parts.
+The projects code (.rar files) consists of 4 parts.
 Flow diagram:
 Part 1, AGF design to show that the sedge sound is damping Part 2, YGF design to show that the guitar sound is damping